frankshearar/Home/Package-Signatures-Technical-Details.md

 # NuGet Package Signatures Technical Specification

 ## Introduction
-This specification defines a standard for signing NuGet packages, describes how package signatures are embedded inside the NuGet package to which they apply, and how package signatures are generated and validated.
+This specification defines a standard for signing NuGet packages, describes how package signatures are embedded inside the NuGet package to which they apply, and recommends outlines for generating and validating package signatures.

 ## Conformance Keywords
 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119) and [RFC 8174](https://tools.ietf.org/html/rfc8174).